|Nomination Questions MS Word Template|

-Nominations for the BC Health Care Awards are now open until Friday, February 24.
+Nominations for the BC Health Care Awards are now closed.
 Awards are for projects or initiatives improving health care delivery in BC and for individual health employees who are shining stars and inspire those around them.
 For a full description of each category, visit the Awards page.

 Nominees must work for or on behalf of an HEABC member organization either as a permanent or contract employee.
 This includes physicians and other medical and non-medical staff not directly employed by the HEABC member employer, but working within their facility/facilities and providing care or support to people in the region.

 - Nurses, care aides, physicians, administrators